averycrespi/yovec/docs/guide.md

 ## General Notes

-Yovec does not have function precedence.
-All functions are evaluated left-to-right.
-Parentheses must be used to enforce precedence.
+Unary functions are evaluated right-to-left, while binary functions are evaluated left-to-right.
+Parentheses may be used to enforce precedence.

 ```
+sin cos 0
+// Evaluates as sin(cos(0))

 1 + 2 * 3 / 4
 // Evaluates as ((1 + 2) * 3) / 4